-This tip for your business name works hand in hand with Tip 4.
+This tip for your business name works hand in hand with Tip number 4.
 It’s all about ease and convenience from your customer’s perspective.

 - This tendency could help you choose a business name that is authentic and relevant, yet still contribute to spoken ease and memorablity.

 Here are a few examples of short business names or acronyms – B&Q, WWF, IBM, Asda, Oxfam and GSK.
 Remember that the rules of trademarking for protection still apply.